shotto42/PDP11_Emulator/README.md

 - Raspberry PI (tested on a model 2 running a 32Bit Rasbian)

-## Download source code from Githun and installation
+## Download source code from Github and installation
 ```
 $ git clone "https://github.com/shotto42/PDP11_Emulator"
 $ cd pidp11/src					# Go into the src directory